altomator/EN-data_mining/index.md

 From each digital document is derived a set of bibliographical, descriptive and quantitative metadata relating to content and layout (date of publication, number of pages, articles, words, illustrations, etc.).
 XSLT or Perl scripts are used to extract those metadata from METS manifest and OCR files.

-The BaseX XML database and XQuery APIs are then used to search the datasets and output graphs.
+The BaseX XML database and XQuery language are then used to search the datasets and output graphs.

 ![](https://altomator.files.wordpress.com/2016/01/3.png)